Happy Hour Hail! August 11, 2023

 Courtesy of Iowa State University, Environmental Mesonet

-The most significantly damaging thunderstorms of 2023 (so far) developed over central, eastern, and southern Minnesota on Friday August 11th, producing heavy hail and strong winds, and striking the Twin Cities right as people were leaving work for the weekend.
+The most significantly damaging thunderstorms of 2023 developed over central, eastern, and southern Minnesota on Friday August 11th, producing heavy hail and strong winds, and striking the Twin Cities right as people were leaving work for the weekend.
+The storms battered homes and cars over much of the Twin Cities area and other parts of central Minnesota, ringing up a staggering damage toll that through October 2023 had reached $1.5 billion.*

 The storms formed as strong winds aloft overspread an unstable air mass at the surface, ahead of a cold front.
 The first thunderstorm formed just after noon in northern Otter Tail County, and then intensified as remained west and south of Brainerd through 2:30 PM, producing hail the size of golf balls and walnuts near Pierz in Morrison County.
 This storm moved east-southeastward, becoming even stronger near Mora, where it produced a 76 mph wind gust at the airport, and where it snapped trees and knocked out power while producing large hail.